lilj999/MonotonicCollatz/README.md

 # MonotonicCollatz
 Code is used to generate a monotonic increasing Collatz series of any length $n$ with the same step size 1.

+Background: The Collatz series is relevant to the well-known Collatz conjecture (or 3x+1 problem)  in mathematics that concerns a series for any positive integer n.
+If it's even, divide it by two, and if it's odd, multiply it by three and add one.
+The Collatz conjecture asserts that this series always falls into 4->2->1 cycles.
+Although the Collatz conjecture  has been explored for more than 80 years, but it still defied any formal proof.

 The further information please refers to the paper: https://arxiv.org/abs/1909.13218